Historic US highway endpoints in Los Angeles, CA

 To the left was the final Los Angeles beginning of US 60-70.
 US 70 was truncated out of California in 1964; US 60 was co-signed with I-10, and continued to end at that interchange until about 1966.

-This last photo inspires us to consider transportation history in Los Angeles.
+This last photo inspires us to reflect on transportation history in Los Angeles.
 It was taken from the aforementioned Cesar Chavez bridge (which carried historic US 101), whereas the downtown skyline provides a nice backdrop for the modern US 101 freeway in the middleground: |

 Page originally created 1999;